StarManTheGamer/poly-newdocs/CONTRIBUTING.md

 1. When creating a page make sure if it is a class it should have the corresponding icon at the start of the description
 2. When creating a page it is recommended that if it is an abstract object (one that can't be created using `Instance.New()` and is only used a base/inheriting class for other parts) there is no description

+## Page Order
+Pages should be ordered like this:
+1. Events
+2. Methods
+3. Properties

 ## How-To Write

 ### How-To: Write Events